 - Dynamics of sexual assault, sexual harassment, dating and domestic violence, and stalking

 - Safe and effective prevention strategies they can use

 - Available campus and community resources for confidential support

 Participating in this program will equip you with tools to address violence in our campus community and contribute to safe and supportive learning environments.

-Deadline for program completion is September 21, 2018.
+Deadline for Spring semester program completion is February 15, 2019.

 Why do incoming graduate and professional students complete the program?